urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Name**

-**verify**(3) - \[CHARACTER:SEARCH\] Position of a character in a string of characters that does not appear in a given set of characters.
+**verify**(3) - \[CHARACTER:SEARCH\] Position of a character in a string of characters that does not appear in a given set of characters

 ### **Synopsis**
 ```fortran